 How Detailed Should Your Invention Disclosure Form Be?

 Your IDF (Invention Disclosure Form) needs to be as detailed as needed by your organization.
+Balancing the length and content of the IDF is crucial, and insights into streamlining invention disclosures can help in achieving this balance.

 “If the form is too long, your innovators might disengage from the disclosure process.
 And, if the form is too short, you might not get enough information to evaluate the innovations”